JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 ## Scenario 2: Multiple GPUs per process

-In a similar vein to the multi-process solution, one can work with multiple devices from within a single process by calling `CUDAnative.device!` to switch to a specific device.
+In a similar vein to the multi-process solution, one can work with multiple devices from within a single process by calling `CUDA.device!` to switch to a specific device.
 Allocations are however currently not tied to a device, so one should take care to only work with data on the device it was allocated on.

 !!! warning

-    The CuArrays memory pool is not device-aware yet, effectively breaking multi-gpu-single-process concurrency.
+    The CUDA memory pool is not device-aware yet, effectively breaking multi-gpu-single-process concurrency.
 Don't use this approach for serious work unless you can support with cross-device memory operations (e.g. with `cuCtxEnablePeerAccess`).